seia-soto/progressive/packages/dspace/README.md

 - Domain Implementation and Specification (November 1987): https://datatracker.ietf.org/doc/html/rfc1035
   - Non-experimental and Non-obsolete Resource Records (except for NULL RR which is used as fallback record)
-  - One dimension pointer support in labels (read-only)
+  - Recursive resistance pointer support in labels (read and write)

 # API